romanchaa997/Audityzer/docs-site/docs/security-testing-best-practices.md

 # Security Testing Best Practices

-This guide provides comprehensive best practices for security testing of Web3 applications and smart contracts using Web3FuzzForge.
+This guide provides comprehensive best practices for security testing of Web3 applications and smart contracts using Audityzer.

 ## Core Security Testing Principles